Policies and Rules

 Please help us protect our school from vandalism by reporting any unusual activities to the Torrance Police Dept. at (310) 328-3456.

 An independent study contract has been developed to provide students with class work while they are away from school due to family business or vacation.
-If you are planning to have your child out of school for five days or more, please contact your child’s teacher at least a week in advance, so that an independent study contract can be developed.
+If you are planning to have your child out of school for three days or more, please contact your child’s teacher at least a week in advance, so that an independent study contract can be developed.
+Approval must be obtained by the Principal for all contracts longer than 10 days.
+A maximum of 15 days will be approved by the Principal.

 Lost and Found